osaxma/mid/README.md

-# `mid`
+# mid

 > ⚠️ warning: The project is experimental! ⚠️

-`mid` is a tool to build an end-to-end type-safe API.
+`mid` is a tool to build an end-to-end typesafe API.
 The tool generates an API server and a client library as well as handling requests and managing the communication between the server and the client.

 `mid` simply works by converting the public methods for a given list of classes into endpoints (i.e. `/class_name/method_name`).
 The return type and the parameters of each method are parsed to generate the requests handlers, the serialization/deserialization code and the client library to be directly used by the frontend -- as simple as calling functions.